OscarJin/TensegrityRobot/README.md

 By default, observations do not include the x- and y-coordinates of `bar1` of the tensegrity.
 These may be included by passing `exclude_current_positions_from_obs=False` during construction.
-In that case, the observation space will have 13*{number of bars} dimensions where the first two dimensions represent the x- and y- coordinates of the ant's torso.
+In that case, the observation space will have 13*{number of bars} dimensions where the first two dimensions represent the x- and y- coordinates of `bar1`.
 Regardless of whether `exclude_current_positions_from_obs` was set to true or false, the x- and y-coordinates of `bar1` will be returned in `info` with keys `"x_position"` and `"y_position"`, respectively.